Skip to main content

 --api-key KEYOverride the API key for a single invocation.

---base-url URLOverride the base URL (self-hosted / local dev).
+--base-url URLOverride the base URL (for example a private deployment).

 --jsonEmit raw JSON instead of formatted output.